georgelam155/cunyopenmusic/meter.md

----
-layout: post
-title: Meter and time signatures
----
+## 1.10 Meter

-Meter involves the way multiple pulse layers work together to organize music in time.
-Standard meters in Western music can be classified into *simple meters* and *compound meters*, as well as *duple*, *triple*, and *quadruple* meters.
+Meter describes the way multiple pulse layers work together to organize music in time.
+Standard meters in Western music can be classified with two designation types:
+* Simple or Compound meters
+* Duple, Triple, or Quadruple meters

+Simple and compound classifications result from the relationship between the counting pulse and the pulses that are *faster* than the counting pulse.
+In other words, it is a question of *division*: does each beat divide into two equal parts, or three equal parts.
+Meters that divide the beat into two equal parts are *simple meters*; meters that divide the beat into three equal parts are *compound meters*.

 Duple, triple, and quadruple classifications result from the relationship between the counting pulse and the pulses that are *slower* than the counting pulse.
 In other words, it is a question of *grouping*: how many beats occur in each bar.
 If counting-pulse beats group into twos, we have duple meter; groups of three, triple meter; groups of four, quadruple meter.
 Conducting patterns are determined based on these classifications.

-Simple and compound classifications result from the relationship between the counting pulse and the pulses that are *faster* than the counting pulse.
-In other words, it is a question of *division*: does each beat divide into two equal parts, or three equal parts.
-Meters that divide the beat into two equal parts are *simple meters*; meters that divide the beat into three equal parts are *compound meters*.

-Thus, there are six types of standard meter in Western music:
+Thus, we can combine these two designation types to form six types of standard meter in Western music:

-- simple duple (beats group into two, divide into two)
+- simple duple (beats group into two, each beat divides into two equal parts)
-- simple triple (beats group into three, divide into two)
+- simple triple (beats group into three, each beat divides into two equal parts)
-- simple quadruple (beats group into four, divide into two)
+- simple quadruple (beats group into four, each beat divides into two equal parts)
-- compound duple (beats group into two, divide into three)
+- compound duple (beats group into two, each beat divides into two equal parts)
-- compound triple (beats group into three, divide into three)
+- compound triple (beats group into three, each beat divides into two equal parts)
-- compound quadruple (beats group into four, divide into three)
+- compound quadruple (beats group into four, each beat divides into two equal parts)

+## 1.11 Time Signatures

+These types of meters are notated as a *time signature*, placed at the beginning of the music, to the right of the clef.

-In a time signature, the *top number* (and the top number only!) describes the type of meter.
+The *top number* (and the top number only!) describes the type of meter.
 Following are the top numbers that always correspond to each type of meter:

 - simple duple: 2
 - simple triple: 3